fleetdm/fleet/articles/how-to-install-osquery-and-enroll-linux-devices-into-fleet.md

 # How to install osquery and enroll Linux devices into Fleet

 Here, we will cover enrolling Linux devices to an existing Fleet server.
-If you don’t have a Fleet server configured already, check out the [Server installation docs](https://fleetdm.com/docs/deploying/server-installation).
-If you’re still getting to know Fleet and would like to skip the server setup process and try Fleet, you can [Get started](https://fleetdm.com/get-started).
+If you don’t have a Fleet server configured already, check out [Deploying Fleet on Render](https://fleetdm.com/deploy/deploying-fleet-on-render).
+If you’re still getting to know
+Fleet
+and would like to skip the server setup process and try Fleet, you can [try Fleet in a temporary cloud instance](https://fleetdm.com/get-started).

 ## Prerequisites

 1. Access to an existing Fleet server
 2. The `fleetctl` command line tool